AndNijaz/AndNijaz/README.md

 # Hi there, I'm Nijaz 👋

-When it comes to describing myself, I would characterize myself as a disciplined individual with a charismatic demeanor, always driven to acquire new knowledge and skills.
-Moreover, I possess a strong ambition to continuously progress and excel in my pursuits.
+My name is Nijaz Andelić, a twenty-year-old student at Sarajevo School of Science and Technology, majoring in Computer Science.
+Since I was young, I have had a desire to become a "Doctor for computers" and I often engaged in reverse abstraction.
+I was curious about how computers work.
+Perhaps playing with Lego bricks in my childhood had an influence on that.

 ## I'm a Student, Developer, and Athlete!!!

-- 🔭 I’m currently working on developing my knowledge
+- 🔭 I’m currently working on developing my computer science knowledge
 - 🌱 I’m currently learning ReactJS / Next.js
 - 👯 I’m looking to collaborate with IT Startup companies
-- 💬 Ask me about everything 😂
+- 💬 Ask me about everything
 - 🥅 2023 Goals: Gain high level knowledge in React
-- ⚡ Fun fact: I like anime, especially Bleach ⚔ and Death Note 📓
+- ⚡ Fun fact: Booklover

 ### Connect with me: